umutaktepe/AeroTools/README.md

   - Takeoff and landing distances
   - Thrust and power required in certain velocities
   - Wing loading and aspect ratio
+  - Breguet Range and Endurance for Propeller and Jet-Engine aircrafts

 #### What can you plot?
   - Lift coefficient vs Velocity graph